Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Introduction

-At $B$-factories, neutral bottom mesons are produced in quantum-entangled $\B^0\overline{B}$ pairs through the process $\epem\to\FourS\to \B^0\overline{B}$ , where the $\ep$ and $e^-$ beams have different energies, boosting the $\FourS$ in the laboratory frame.
+At $B$~factories, neutral bottom mesons are produced in quantum-entangled $\Bz\Bzb$ pairs through the process $\epem\to\FourS\to \Bz\Bzb$ , where the $\ep$ and $e^-$ beams have different energies, boosting the $\FourS$ in the laboratory frame.
 The entangled pair evolves coherently until one meson decays, at which time the two flavors are opposite.
 Then, the remaining meson evolves until it decays.
-If one meson, identified as $\Btag$, decays in a final state that unambiguously identifies its flavor and the other, $\BCP$, decays in a final state accessible by both flavors, it is possible to measure time-dependent {\it CP} violation of $\BCP$ (see, {\it e.g.}, Ref.~\cite{Belle-II:2024lwr}).
+If one meson, identified as $\Btag$, decays into a final state that unambiguously defines its flavor and the other, $\BCP$, decays into a final state accessible to both flavors, a measurement of time-dependent \cp violation for $\BCP$ is possible (see, {\it e.g.}, Ref.~\cite{Bevan:2014iga}).
 The corresponding time-evolution and \cp-violating decay-rate asymmetry are described in terms of the flavor correlations between the two mesons and

 the difference between the two decay times, which can be either positive or negative.
 This difference is measured from the spatial separation of the two decay positions using the known boost.